 All persons, firms, corporations, and governmental agencies, and/or their contractors, repairing, replacing, installing, extending, or performing other work on water system lines, facilities, service lines, connections, and/or appurtenances thereto, or performing other work that may interfere, conflict, affect, or endanger the water system of the city shall follow and comply with the provisions of the engineering development code of the city as adopted by the city.
-Where the engineering development code of the city are silent on any construction standards issue, the current version of the Washington State Department of Transportation/Washington State Chapter of the American Public Works Association Standard Specifications for Road, Bridge, and Municipal Construction shall apply.
+Where the engineering development code of the city as adopted by the current version of the Washington State Department of Transportation/Washington State Chapter of the American Public Works Association Standard Specifications for Road, Bridge, and Municipal Construction shall apply.